tlhakhan/ipxe-iso/README.md

 # README
 This repo helps build a simple iPXE CD to drop into the iPXE shell on boot.

+## Releases
+- Get a copy of the ISO file from the releases section <https://github.com/tlhakhan/ipxe-iso/releases>.

+## File list
 file | description
 --- | ---
 `build.sh` | A helper script to kickoff the docker build and copy out the ipxe.iso file.